julianlk522/FITM/README.md

     -automatically correct 'nsfw' to 'NSFW'
     -Tests
-    -Restrict from tmap/top unless specifically chosen in filter -Frontend shortcuts for tagging the same types of links -e.g., YouTube videos, YouTube channels
--look into not rendering images that dont successfully load -Fix new links still being 4 hours off
+    -Restrict from tmap/top unless specifically chosen in filter -look into not rendering images that dont successfully load -surround related statements in transactions (?)
-    -and top tags
--Fix tag cat sort order on new links page
--surround related statements in transactions (?)
 -ability to remove stuff
     -link